N0AHt/Hydra_CalciumImaging_Analysis/README.md

 Anaconda can (and most likely should) be used to create an environment and install the required dependencies to use this code.

 * Download this repository as a zip and extract the files
-* Open the Anaconda Prompt and navigate (using the cd command) into the installation folder of the repository.
+* Open the Anaconda Prompt and navigate into the installation folder of the repository.
 For example:
   * `cd Desktop`
   * `cd Hydra_CalciumImaging_Analysis\Installation`
 * Create the Anaconda Environment using: